 SOC2272: Sociology of Social Change

-Jacqueline's main area of research focus is in critical analysis of mobilisations of vulnerability within political and cultural discourses.
-Her work has explored the workings of vulnerability in relationship to gender, violence, disability, illness, citizenship, UK austerity processes.
+Jacqueline's main area of research focus is critical analysis of mobilisations of vulnerability within political and cultural discourses.
+Her work has explored the workings of vulnerability in relationship to gender and sexuality, disability, illness and health, citizenship and UK austerity processes.

-Her research interests extend to theoretical approaches to care and relationality, temporality, and resistance.
-Her work is informed by gender, queer, cultural, and critical disability studies perspectives.
+Her work is informed by intersectional gender, queer, cultural, and critical disability studies perspectives.

-Jacqueline is also interested in critical pedagogies, with a particular focus on discourses and practices of inclusion and resistance in UK Higher Education.
+Jacqueline is also interested in critical pedagogies, with a particular focus on discourses and practices of inclusion in UK Higher Education.

 Current areas of research interest include:

-Critical analysis of vulnerability and feminist theorisations of vulnerability; affect/emotions in cultural politics; care and relationality; gender; disability and health; advocate and activist frameworks for understanding violence and state processes.
+Critical analysis of vulnerability and feminist theorisations of vulnerability; affect/emotions in cultural politics; care and relationality; gender; disability and health; sexuality and representation.
 Other research interests include belonging, resistance, emotion and exclusion/inclusion in Higher Education.

 Methodological approaches include: